Airborne Transmission of Coronavirus in Spaces

 Detering Airborne Transmission with an Air Filter

 Besides those physical barriers, another weapon to combat airborne transmission is an air filter.
 An air filter can capture these small particles and trap them, limiting their spread.
-MERV 16 filters capture up to 96% of virus-sized airborne particles and virus-sized airborne particles*.
-The American Society of Heating, Refrigeration, and Air-Conditioning Engineers recommends a minimum MERV rating of 13 to neutralize airborne viruses.
+MERV 16 filters capture up to 98% of airborne viruses*.
+The American Society of Heating, Refrigeration, and Air-Conditioning Engineers recommends a MERV rating of 13 to neutralize airborne viruses, at a minimum.

 Using these filters in conjunction with an air purifier, helps you quickly change out the air.
 This process helps reduce the spread of airborne viruses.
 Filters are critical in helping capture those droplets circulating in the airstream.
 They do not have a 100 percent success rate and virus-laden droplets can still circulate even with an air purifier.